 39. Any additional information.
+Provide any other information relevant to the registration of this revie

 40. Details of final report/publication(s) or preprints if available.

 Leave empty until publication details are available OR you have a link to a preprint (NOTE: this field is not editable for initial submission).
 List authors, title and journal details preferably in Vancouver format.
 Give the link to the published review or preprint.